ankitgala11/ankitgala11/README.md

   <a href="https://auth.geeksforgeeks.org/user/ankitgala" target="_blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/geeks-for-geeks.svg" alt="ankitgala" height="30" width="40" /></a>
 </p>

+---

+I'm Ankit Gala, a software engineer driven by a passion for solving complex problems with impactful solutions.
+Specializing in Data Structures, Algorithms, and Software Engineering, I excel in quickly mastering new skills and crafting elegant solutions.
+By achieving Rank 1 at institue level on GeeksForGeeks, I've proven my ability to tackle challenging tasks efficiently.

+My journey through graduate studies at KJ Somaiya, combined with participation in hackathons and coding competitions, has honed my collaborative skills and broadened my perspective.
+I'm fascinated by technology's potential to enhance lives and reveal new opportunities for advancement.

+Grateful for the endless learning and problem-solving ahead, I'm excited to continue making a difference in the world of software engineering.

+---

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">
   <a href="https://aws.amazon.com" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/amazonwebservices/amazonwebservices-original-wordmark.svg" alt="aws" width="40" height="40"/></a>